Minkov/pb-interactive-course/EN/01-Expressions-and-Statements/02-Variables.md

 [slide]
 # Best Practices

-1. Choose a variable name that make sense.
+* Choose a variable name that make sense.
 For example, name, age, subject makes more sense than n, a and s.
-2. Use camelCase notation (starts with lowercase letter) for naming local variables.
+* Use camelCase notation (starts with lowercase letter) for naming local variables.
 For example, numberOfStudents, age, etc.
-3. Use PascalCase or CamelCase (starts with uppercase letter) for naming public member variables.
-For example, FirstName, Price, etc.
-4. Use a leading underscore (_) followed by camelCase notation for naming private member variables.
-For example, _bankBalance, _emailAddress, etc.

 You can learn more about naming conventions in C# [here](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines).

 [/slide]